 As evident in Figure 1, stellar rotation affects the radiation field in a number of ways.
 Specifically, rotating stars will spend a longer amount of time on the main sequence, and will have higher effective temperatures and luminosities than non-rotating stars (Levesque et al. 2012).
 Rotation also increases the number of WR stars by enhancing mass loss, which allows stars of lower mass to enter a WR phase.

 Despite these effects, the overall hardness of the ionizing spectrum from solar metallicity stars with continuous SFH is fairly similar for non-rotating and rotating stars as shown in Figure 1.
 At subsolar metallicities however, the effects of rotation become more apparent.
 Figure 2 displays the Padova AGB track and Geneva Rotation track spectra for both SFHs, however the Padova track star clusters have solar metallicity while the Geneva track star clusters have subsolar metallicities (0.1 Z⊙ and 0.4 Z⊙).
 At lower metallicity, the star cluster takes 10-20% longer to reach steady state, the point when the radiation field ceases to evolve (Leitherer et al. 2014).
 At 0.4 Z⊙, the effects of rotation on the hardness of the spectrum become much more apparent.
 As the star cluster becomes even more metal poor, stars do not have sufficient mass loss to enter the WR phase and thus the hardness of the spectrum deceases, relative to the spectrum emitted from 0.4 Z⊙ stars (Figure 2).
 In spite of rotation resulting in a greater number of higher energy photons, the steady state Padova AGB track SED at 5 Myr or older produces the hardest ionizing spectrum, which can by seen by comparing the FUV and EUV intensities in Figure 1 and Figure 2.
 We note that binary evolution also significantly increases EUV intensities (Stanway et al. 2014); however, we have only included secular, or isolated, evolution in this work for simplicity.
+As noted in Shirazi & Brinchmann (2012) and Jaskot & Ravindranth (2016), binary evolution causes an increase in the EUV flux for a longer period of time, however the peak of the flux does not significantly differ from the SED we have chosen for our baseline model described in the next section.

 3. Baseline Model